 Input your changes in the areas highlighted EITHER in yellow or aquamarine.
 DO NOT enter changes in both columns as the program will sum up both columns.

 Input your changes in the yellow highlighted area only.

 The program will calculate the contribution margin and the sales necessary to achieve breakeven status.
 Please note that this break even analysis assumes a single/composite product line.
 You may want to use a more sophisticated approach to ascertain the break even point for a mixed product group.

 Once the break even analysis has been done, it will be very easy to update it.
 Line items on the income statement usually don’t change.
 However, it may be worth double-checking to make sure that no additional expense line items have been made.
 Having done so, it will simply be a matter of updating the figures for the expense line items.

-Once the initial break even analysis template has been set up, it will just be a question of maintaining it by inputing the most recent financial information.
-This maintenance can be done on either a monthly or quarterly basis.
+Once you have set up the initial break even analysis template, it will just be a question of maintaining it by inputing the most recent financial information.
+You can do this maintenance either on a monthly or quarterly basis.

 Sly initially scours the internet for the keyword “break even calculator”.
 Unsatisfied with the result, Sly really wants to get his hands dirty.
 He decides to perform his own break even calculation on paper before he creates financial models.

 First, Sly estimates total revenue.
 He thinks about all of the products and services he would provide which create income.
 Now that he knows these he thinks about what he could sell them for.
 He does a little competitive research to find the standard market price for his products.
 Sly settles on this as a good point to begin his assumptions.
 He considers his products in reference to how many he can sell a year and decides he will be calculating break even points for each year.